Adult Spiritual Development

 Fourth and Fifth Graders

-Vacation Bible School, held for one week during the summer offers an interactive Christian learning experience for children, ages 3 (potty trained) through grade 5.
-Dates for 2025 TBD.
+Held for one week during the summer offers an interactive Christian learning experience for children, ages 3 (potty trained) through grade 5.
+Dates for 2026 TBD.

 Youth